torvalds/linux/Documentation/fb/fbcon.rst

 ================

 The framebuffer console can be enabled by using your favorite kernel configuration tool.
-It is under Device Drivers->Graphics Support->Frame buffer Devices->Console display driver support->Framebuffer Console Support.
+It is under Device Drivers->Graphics Support-> Console display driver support->Framebuffer Console Support.
 Select 'y' to compile support statically or 'm' for module support.
 The module will be fbcon.